 Twin Beach Resort, May 2015.
 There are eight resorts on Sibu and after much shopping around I settled on Twin Beach, a rustic collection of seaside chalets located in the centre of the island.
 Cheap and cheerful would be the best way to describe my experience.
 My chalet was a creaky old shed with resident bugs, a bathroom that looked as though it might collapse at any moment and a rattling old fan that made heavy work out of doing what a fan ought to do.
 Still, the view from the porch more than made up for it all.

 Sunset Beach, May 2015.
 As its name suggests, Twin Beach Resort boasts not one but two beaches!
-But in reality Sunrise Beach isn’t really a place to hang out, its bedraggled strip of sand way too narrow and stony.
-Sunset Beach on the other hand is really pretty enough one of the most relaxing places I’ve ever stayed at.
-There were barely a handful of visitors during my stay and the sea was always warm with a gentle breeze.
+But in reality Sunrise Beach isn’t really a place to hang out, its bedraggled strip of sand being way too narrow and stony.
+Sunset Beach on the other hand is very pretty and one of the most relaxing places I’ve ever stayed at.
+There were maybe a handful of visitors during my stay and the sea was always warm with a gentle breeze.
 In fact, so quiet was it that I never had any trouble claiming the lone hammock just a stone’s throw from my chalet.

 Sari Pacifica Resort, May 2015.
 Sibu is a great island to walk and bike around.
 Wherever you head, it won’t be long before you bump into one of the other resorts.
 Sari Pacifica is definitely the island’s boutique option.
 Their spacious white beach houses are fully equipped and set in a lush green garden complex with sea views.
 It’s also one of the few places to offer a pool.
 “No pool on Sibu as good like this!” chuckled the Indian attendant who showed me around.
 While I admittedly didn’t check out the others, I had no problem beliving him.